pantheon-systems/pantheon-advanced-page-cache/README.md

 ## How It Works ##

 Pantheon Advanced Page Cache makes heavy use of surrogate keys, which enable responses to be "tagged" with identifiers that can then later be used in purge requests.
-For instance, a home page response might include the `Surrogate-Key` header:
+For instance, a home page response might include the `Surrogate-Key` header with these keys:

     Surrogate-Key: front home post-43 user-4 post-41 post-9 post-7 post-1 user-1

+Similarly, a `GET` requests to `/wp-json/wp/v2/posts` might include the `Surrogate-Key` header with these keys:

+    Surrogate-Key: rest-post-collection rest-post-43 rest-post-43 rest-post-9 rest-post-7 rest-post-1

 Because cached responses include metadata describing the data therein, surrogate keys enable more flexible purging behavior like:

-* When a post is updated, clear the cache for the post's URL, the homepage, and any index view the post appears on.
+* When a post is updated, clear the cache for the post's URL, the homepage, any index view the post appears on, and any REST API endpoints the post is present in.
 * When an author changes their name, clear the cache for the author's archive and any post they've authored.

 There is a limit to the number of surrogate keys in a response, so we've optimized them based on a user's expectation of a normal WordPress site.
 See the "Emitted Keys" section for full details.